hackle/blogger/src/raw/plain-state-management.md

 (With that said I've been very impressed with the awareness and prevalence of immutability and functional-style programming that such architectures were integral in creating).

-When raised, historically my concerns were mostly brushed aside if not mocked at, with arguments of varying level of rationality.
+When raised, historically my concerns were mostly brushed aside if not mocked, with arguments of varying level of rationality.
 However, to my great delight, lately I have been hearing similar thoughts from developers from different places and with various background.
 Thoughtworks even put `Redux` [back to "trial"](https://www.thoughtworks.com/radar/languages-and-frameworks/redux), not without a honourary mentioning of `Saga` which to be honest has been one of my pet peeves.
 The description is also spot-on.
 Well done Thoughtworks!

 # the problem: managing side-effects